libretime/libretime/docs/developer-manual/widgets.md

 title: Widgets
 ---

-Bring your LibreTime broadcast to your website with embeddable widgets!
+Bring your LibreTime broadcast to your website with embeddable widgets.
 LibreTime comes with two widgets: a streaming player and a schedule.
 Both widgets use iframes to display and can be placed wherever embeddable code can on a website.

 ## Getting started